 8. Contributes to sales and product analysis.

-Revenue forecasting not only includes the amount of money your company is going to make, but also where it comes from.
+Revenue forecasting not only includes the amount of money your company will make, but also where it comes from.
 Sales and revenue forecasting go hand-in-hand because sales forecasting helps you determine how much your product(s) is/are contributing to your bottom line.
 This highly impacts your decision to drop profitable products that don’t contribute to the gross profit, or increase the sales of other low-margin products that contribute more to the gross profit.